4 persons

 Aji Amarillo chicken bites

-Marinating chicken wings:
+Marinating the chicken bites:

-Let the chicken marinate in the fridge for at least 30 minutes and up to 24 hours for extra flavor.
+Place all the dry spices for the rub in a bowl and mix well.
+Generously coat the chicken with the dry rub and massage the spices thoroughly into the meat.
+Let the chicken marinate in the fridge for at least 30 minutes and up to 24 hours for extra flavour.

 Preparing the Charred Aji Amarillo sauce: